 Chocolate Crème Brûlée

 The French classic - is there any dessert like it?
 Well actually, quite a few as it happens!
-There’s a bit of a debate about variations of this dessert.
-Some say it is British in origin, being created at Trinity College, Cambridge (where it was known as ‘Trinity Cream’).
-There’s a similar one in Catalonia, ‘Creme Catalana’, which is quite different: it’s not as rich, flavoured with cinnamon and orange, and has a very delicate caramel crust, unlike the mama.
-A creme brûlée is a delight to make, I’m not just saying it.
-A creme brûlée involves simply making a custard, which is and essential cook’s skill to have in conquering many desserts, especially French ones!
+There’s some debate about the origins of this dessert.
+Some say it is British, being created at Trinity College, Cambridge (where it was known as ‘Trinity Cream’).
+There’s a similar one in Catalonia, ‘Crema Catalana’, which is quite different in composition: it’s not as rich, flavoured with cinnamon and orange, and has caramel crust, unlike the big mama.

-I don’t want to bore you with a simple creme brûlée recipe - they are roughly all the same really.
-I would love to guide you through making one though because its a great dessert to have in your repertoire, and everybody adores it!
-But as with cooking, it’s thrilling to make things you can’t find in shops or restaurants.
-Now I have never seen a chocolate creme brûlée on my travels, and that’s a real shame because it’s absolutely insane delicious.
-Whenever I make this dessert for people it’s gone in 60 seconds!
-The custard base is an excellent canvas for dark chocolate, bringing out the soft, earthy flavours and aromas of good-quality chocolate.
-The cocoa butter in the chocolate sets the custard into a sensational, silky pudding to be sealed beneath a pane of hard caramel.
-It’s an unforgettable dessert.
+I wouldn’t want to bore you with just a simple creme brûlée recipe - I’m confident that even the most nervous home cook can go a step further and make this decadent pudding with ease.
+I find with cooking, it’s much more exciting to make things you don’t find in shops or restaurants.
+It makes you an explorer.
+The custard base is an excellent canvas for dark chocolate, bringing out the bold, earthy flavours and aromas of good-quality chocolate.
+Use the best you can afford.
+The cocoa butter in the chocolate sets the custard into a sensational, silky pudding, sealed beneath a pane of crunchy, torched caramel - the latter being the fun part!

 CHOCOLATE Crème Brûlée

 - 60g caster sugar (plus extra for sprinkling)

 - 150ml full-fat Milk